 - Where to See Christmas Lights Across the Southwest USA

 While Texas and the Southwest U.S. are known more for warm weather than snow, they sure know how to celebrate the warmth of the season with Christmas lights in a big way!
 After all, they say everything is bigger in Texas, and it is certainly true when it comes to Christmas celebrations.
 Here’s a roundup of where to find the best Christmas lights in Texas and the Southwestern U.S. in 2021.

 When it comes to Christmas lights in Texas and the Southwest U.S. you may not find snowmen.
 But Christmas lights are snow joke.
 These southern states take their holly and jolly quite seriously!
 Big cities and small towns alike offer little cowboys and girls plenty of opportunities to celebrate the season.

 Most of the places on our list open over Thanksgiving weekend and stay open into early 2022, so you have lots of time to enjoy.
 We’ve also included a selection of our top picks for Christmas light displays around the Southwest U.S.

 Where to find Christmas Lights in Texas Updated for 2021

 Pandemic or not, there’s a lot of Christmas spirit in Texas!

-All of the information on this list of where to find Christmas lights in Texas has been updated and verified for the 2020 holiday season based on available info at time of publication.
+All of the information on this list of where to find Christmas lights in Texas has been updated and verified for the 2021 Christmas season based on available info at time of publication.

 That said, we’re living in some really weird and unprecedented times, so please make sure you check each website for the most current information on reservations systems, capacity limits, social distancing and other requirements, such as whether you have to wear a mask.